llm-bible/llm-bible.github.io/_publications/zoph2022st.markdown

 bibkey: zoph2022st
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2202.08906"}
-tags: ['Security', 'Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Transformer', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Transformer', 'Applications', 'Model Architecture', 'Security', 'Training Techniques', 'Pretraining Methods']
 ---
 Scale has opened new frontiers in natural language processing -- but at a high cost.
 In response, Mixture-of-Experts (MoE) and Switch Transformers have